microsoft/ccf-app-samples/deploy/README.md

 - the certificate for the initial member

 !!!
 Note
 The following commands assume you have created some pem files and they are in the deploy folder.
+Please see [here](https://microsoft.github.io/CCF/main/governance/adding_member.html#generating-member-keys-and-certificates) for instructions on how to generate these files.

 ```bash
 cd deploy